 The relative lack of removal credits in the VCM, and the associated risk for companies that are planning on acquiring these as part of their sustainability efforts, came up as an issue repeatedly in conference sessions.
 Removal credits comprise around 7% of the VCM, with permanent removal credits currently representing only around 1% of credits available.

-In some sessions, it was suggested that the Science Based Target initiative's (SBTi's) recommendation on carbon removals – that these should be used to neutralise residual emissions following direct carbon reduction efforts – is spurring increased market interest in these credits1.
+In some sessions, it was suggested that the Science Based Target initiative’s (SBTi’s) recommendation on carbon removals – that these (alongside avoidance credits) should be used to neutralise residual emissions following direct carbon reduction efforts – is spurring increased market interest in these credits.

 Firms looking to secure removal credits should therefore act quickly, as Simon Manley, Head of Carbon at UNDO, remarked in Abatable’s carbon project developer fireside chat at the conference.